 (II) Cause analysis

-Through electron microscopy, energy spectrum analysis or chemical analysis, it can be found that the main impurity components of black, brown and brown spots are iron (Fe), while the main impurities of pink spots are iron (Fe), chromium (Cr) and nickel (Ni).
+Through electron microscopy, energy spectrum analysis or chemical analysis, it can be found that the main impurity components of black and brown spots are iron (Fe), while the main impurities of pink spots are iron (Fe), chromium (Cr) and nickel (Ni).
 Further tracking of the production process and production process shows that black, brown and brown spots are mostly caused by mechanical iron particles mixed in the raw materials and ceramic production process; pink spots are mostly caused by fine particles of stainless steel materials.
 There are two main ways for mechanical impurities to mix in: one is that there are problems with the raw materials themselves; the other is that they are contaminated during the production process.

 (III) Prevention and solution measures